CopilotKit/CopilotKit/README.md

 // Headless UI with full control const { visibleMessages, appendMessage, setMessages, ... } = useCopilotChat();

-// Pre-built components with deep customization options
+// Pre-built components with deep customization options (CSS + pass custom sub-components)
 <CopilotPopup
   instructions={"You are assisting the user as best as you can.
 Answer in the best way possible given the data you have."} labels={{ title: "Popup Assistant", initial: "Need any help?" }}